Pelezo/Data_Problems_Projects/README.md

 More complex to interpret than decision trees, requires careful tuning of hyperparameters.
 Generally outperformed the decision tree in terms of accuracy, precision, recall, and F1-score.
 The ROC curve also indicates strong discriminatory power.

 I tried decision tree model due to its simplicity and interpretability and it served as a starting point to understand the data and the problem before using a complex model.
 The XGBoost is a gradient boosting algorithm that is known for its high accuracy and efficiency.
-In this case, we used XGBoost because we wanted to achieve the best possible performance on the smoking prediction task.
+In this case, I used XGBoost because I wanted to achieve the best possible performance on the smoking prediction task.
 XGBoost is a good choice for this task because it can handle complex relationships between the features and the target variable.
 It is also robust to overfitting, which is a common problem with decision trees

 # Training
 Describe the training: